Showing posts with label Utah. Show all posts

 The descent down to the Canyon Trail is steep, with ledges and some rope-protected sections.

 Down in the canyon is a different world.
 Water trickles in the deeper parts of the stream beds (at least it did in April).
 Rather impressive lizards scurry around the rocks.
-The only sound is the wind blowing through the leaves.
+The only sound is the wind blowing through the leaves of the Cottonwood trees.

-The Crater Spur trail will take you into the bottom of the crater that you were able to see from the Overlook some 1,500 ft above.
+The Crater Spur trail will take you into the bottom of the crater that you can see from the Overlook some 1,500 ft above.
 We did not take the spur and continued to the north rim.

 I love the Cottonwood trees, with their ridged and creased bark.
 Some are surprisingly massive, indicating that their roots get enough water from the streams, even through the long hot summers.
 For us, the maximum temperature was only about 80° F., but summer can easily exceed 100°.